Getting basic business insurance is obvious. Getting umbrella or excess insurance is not.

 Underwriters design umbrella insurance policies, like excess insurance policies, to provide coverage against a catastrophic loss that exhausts the limits of the underlying policy.
 An umbrella policy differs from an excess policy in several of ways:

 1) It can provide additional coverage over multiple policies.
 I.e. adds an additional limit for a general liability policy as well as an EPLI policy.

 2) It can also provide coverage against some claims not covered by the underlying policies.
 I.e. claims brought against you for slander or invasion of privacy, which may not be covered in the primary policy.
-This type of coverage is provided on a first dollar basis, however, and it is subject to a retention.
+This type of coverage is provided on a first dollar basis, however, and it is subject to a retention limit insurance.

 Both of these types of policies are extremely useful ways of increasing protection and limits for underlying coverage however, it is important to realize that they are not interchangeable.
 Excess policies are a great resource for small to midsize companies who are not purchasing a full insurance package, while the umbrella policy is usually geared to a larger and more mature insurance purchaser.
 As your business continues to grow, so will your insurance needs!

 If you need guidance on what might be best for your company, please reach out!